AnnaPerry/PI-Coresight-Automation/README.md

 Libraries for programmatically creating PI Coresight displays.

 ## Overview

+The initial focus is on building "default" displays for a given PI AF Element and its Element Template.
+That is: an automatically-constructed display formed from a list of Attribute Templates and the categories into which they are grouped.

+For each Attribute Category present within the target Element Template,
+* Trendable Attributes get placed into Trend objects
+* Non-trendable Attributes go into Tables.

+[Demo images](#images) are below.
+This is intended to be an evolution of the built-in "Ad Hoc Display," which yields one large table with sparklines.

+The initial author's hope is that the Community finds the underlying tools useful for programmatically creating displays in a variety of settings.

+## Layout
 * #### Core library
   * `CoresightAutomation`

     Core functionality for connecting to PI Coresight and creating displays.
-    Currently focused on building "default" displays for a given PI AF Element and its Element Template.

 * #### Data access libraries
   * `CoresightAutomation.PIWebAPI`